 This is another in the set of articles I’ve been writing about values, vision and your mission.
 The overarching theme here is getting your business to work as smoothly as possible and for this trifecta to become a shared idea.

 My exact point here, is to have a statement of your present mission, so that everyone knows what they should be doing on a daily basis.
 You can never assume that the people around you, the staff and trainers you employ, really know what it is that they are supposed to be doing.

 Don’t assume that your people know the big picture or what is actually their place in it.
 In the second part of this blog series I wrote about the vision statement and how that can guide you on the path as a point of focus in the future.
 They appear to be very similar.
 So, what’s the difference between the two?

-The company Total Wellness Coaching provides an example of a fitness related mission statement.
-It is present focused, knows the people it is supposed to serve and relates directly to the values of the organization.
+The company Orangetheory Fitness provides an example of a fitness related mission statement.
+It is present-focused, knows the people it is supposed to serve and relates directly to the values of the organization.

 Gym Management Battleground

 If your operation is running smoothly and the staff works like a team, there is probably a good general understanding of the mission.
 If there are conflicts and clashes then there might be crossed purposes, in the form of differing ideas of the mission and of personal agendas getting in the way.
 The flow, or lack of it, that goes with the alignments or divisions is the result of how well your people understand their places within the mission.